solid-contrib/conformance-test-harness/USAGE.md

 3. Session-based login.
 4. Register users locally (and login during the authorization code request).

-**Note**: For each option, a `SOLID_IDENTITY_PROVIDER` environment variable needs to be configured that provides the URL of the Solid Identity Provider.

 #### 1. Client Credentials
 The simplest authentication mechanism is based on the Solid Identity Provider offering the client credentials authorization flow and requires the users pre-register for these credentials.